dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 		"minecraft:iron_pickaxe"
 ```

-This will just select the "best" Pickaxe we have at the moment.
-And by best we mean the one with most enchantments and durability.
+This will just select the "best" pickaxe we have at the moment.
+And by "best" we mean the one with most enchantments and durability.

 #### Potions are different?!

-Although potions look like enchanted items they are not.
+Although potions look like enchanted items, they are not.

-Here how potion definitions look like.
-Except than the syntax there is not much difference from how enchantments are handled.
+Here is how potion definitions look like.
+Except the syntax, there are not many differences from how enchantments are handled.

 ```
 	HOT5
 		"minecraft:potion" -> "Potion" : {id:"minecraft:long_invisibility"}